Danceworks Information Page

 Several years ago a little girl walked into class and froze.
 She sat up the back of the room unable to leave her mother's side.
-After the class I spoke to her mother and encouraged her to return next week, and with full credit to her she did.
+After the class the teacher spoke to her mother and encouraged her to return next week, and to her credit she did.
 She did this 5 weeks in a row.
-However, on the 6th lesson I sat down in the middle of the room like I do every class to welcome the children and the first child to join me was this little girl.
+However, on the 6th lesson the teacher sat down in the middle of the room like they do every class to welcome the children and the first child to join them was this little girl.
 You see each week she had gone home and repeated the steps she had watched, she practiced her movements and watched the structure of the class so that when, in her own time she was ready and she felt confident she joined in as if she had been dancing each week.

-- Arrive early, in my experience shy children need 15-20 min of settling time.
-This was one of the best bits of advice I received with my daughter and it worked!
+- Arrive early, in my experience shy children need 15-20 mins of settling time.

 - If they don’t want to join in then just find a spot to sit and reassure them that it's ok to just watch.
 Our assistant teachers will pop over from time to time to see if they will take their hand but they won't force and neither should you.

-- Stay calm … trust me I know how it feels I’m a mum too.
+- Stay calm … trust me we know how it feels most of us are mum's too.

 - Explain that the other children have a uniform, and that it is ok to look different and eventually they too will earn their tutu when they join in but it doesn't have to be today.

-- If they dance at home and repeat the steps form class….you have a dancer, so please persevere!
+- If they dance at home and repeat the steps from class….you have a dancer, so please persevere!